anupumpant/anupumpant.github.io/_posts/2020-05-03-github-markdown.md

 # Writing Markdown:

 I was curious about markdowns first.
-In an effort to learning-by-doing I wanted to make a new repository and write a 'Readme.md'.
+In an effort to learn-by-doing I wanted to make a new repository and write a 'Readme.md'.
 For reference, I used this 'Readme.md' document created by [Cyrille Rossant](http://cyrille.rossant.net) [here](https://raw.githubusercontent.com/ipython-books/cookbook-2nd/master/README.md).
 The output of which looks like [this](https://github.com/ipython-books/cookbook-2nd).

 ### Step 1:
 I made a GitHub account (I had an existing account).
 I simply logged into my account from [GitHub.com](https://github.com/login).